What is Endodontic Treatment?

 What are the alternatives to endodontic treatment?

 When the pulp of a tooth is damaged, the only alternative to endodontic treatment is extraction of the tooth.
 To restore chewing function and to prevent adjacent teeth from shifting, the extracted tooth must be replaced with an implant or bridge.
 This requires surgery or dental procedures on adjacent healthy teeth and can be far more costly and time-consuming than endodontic treatment and restoration of the natural tooth.
+No matter how effective modern tooth replacements are (and they can be very effective) nothing is as good as a natural tooth.

 For more information